visit-dav/visit/src/doc/python_scripting/functions.rst

 silr : SIL restriction object
     A SIL restriction object.

-all
+all : integer
-    An optional argument that tells the function if the SIL restriction should be applied to all plots in the plot list.
+    An optional argument that tells the function if the SIL restriction should be applied to all plots in the plot list (set all = 1) or not (set all = 0).

 return type : CLI_return_t
     The SetPlotSILRestriction function returns an integer value of 1 for